rubyvanrooyen/observation_planning/comet67P/README.md

 67P/Churyumov-Gerasimenko, xephem, 67P/Churyumov-Gerasimenko~e~3.8713~36.3348~22.1246~3.457120~0.1533319~0.649811~341.5921~07/05.0/2021~2000~g 11.0~4.0
 ```

+## Observation planning steps

-The comet heliocentric orbit means the target will move across the sky against the stellar background
+* The comet heliocentric orbit means the target will move across the sky against the stellar background
 over time.
 Thus, evaluation/updates of calibrators over time has to be done sporadically.
 Given the comet XEphem coordinates and observation date, `katpoint`'s PyEphem implementation can be